megaphone image

 • Have a few packed closets at home?
 Do a full clean-out and then set up a Saturday morning yard sale.
 Summer’s the perfect time for it, and the money you earn can go directly toward saving for college.

 • Before the school year begins, reflect on your budget for the next year, and figure out if you can cut costs anywhere.
-Pledging to bring lunch a few days a week or make coffee at home can increase your cash on hand, which you can turn around and deposit into your 529 account.
+Pledging to bring lunch a few days a week or make coffee at home can increase your cash on hand, which you can turn around and deposit into your college savings account.